imagekit-developer/imagekit-python/README.md

 )
 ```

-To install dependencies that are in the `python/requirements.txt` file can fire this command to install them:
+To install dependencies that are in the `python/requirements.txt` file, can fire this command to install them:

 ```shell
 pip install -r python/requirements.txt